ZhixianHu/Mouse-Inspired-Vision-Based-Magnetic-Actuated-Whisker/README.md

-# Mouse-Inspired-Vision-Based-Magnetic-Actuated-Whisker
+# Vibrissae-Inspired-Vision-Based-Magnetic-Actuated-Whisker
-This is the code for the paper "Mouse-Inspired Vision-Based Magnetic-Actuated Whisker".
+This is the code for the paper "Vibrissae-Inspired Vision-Based Magnetic-Actuated Whisker".